pgvector/pgvector/README.md

 call "C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Auxiliary\Build\vcvars64.bat"
 ```

-Note: The exact path will vary depending on your Visual Studio version and edition
+Note: The exact path will vary depending on your Visual Studio version and edition.
+You need to open CMD as Administrations and follow these step

 Then use `nmake` to build: